dk307/HSPI_HistoricalRecords/asserts/Introduction.md

 * By default, this plugin records the historical numerical and string data for all devices, and it is designed to operate efficiently without consuming excessive resources.
 This plugin addresses the need to easily track device behavior over a specified interval, such as determining when heating was active or how frequently a door was opened, without requiring extensive initial setup.
 * You have the option to display the records as a table with the corresponding time duration for a specific interval.
 * You can visualize the records in the form of charts, and these charts are zoomable, allowing for increased accuracy as you zoom in.
-* You can access statistical functions related to the records over a specific interval.
+* You can view statistical functions related to the records over a specific interval.
+* You can view histogram for the distribution of values.
 * The values are stored in an SQLite database, which is self-maintaining and requires no user intervention.
 * You have the capability to import the statistical functions of the device over a specified interval as HomeSeer devices.
 This approach, when integrated with events, provides a more flexible means to utilize statistical metrics like average, maximum, minimum, and other similar functions.
 This versatility enhances your ability to harness and utilize these statistical insights within your HomeSeer automation setup.

 FAQ
-* What's the process for discontinuing the tracking of a device's values?
+* What's the process for stopping the tracking of a device's values?

+You can select unchecking "Track this device values" in Device Options.
+The device options can be accessed in Historical Records tab of the device.
+Device options can also be accessed via Device statistics page.

 * When my device occasionally reports incorrect values, how can I establish a valid range for it?
 * How can I reactivate the tracking of values for a device?
 * When I encounter an error like "Sqlite version is too old" upon starting the plugin on a non-Windows system, what steps should I take to resolve it?